St. Johann in Tirol: History

-In the 8th century (probably before 738), the missionaries built a Catholic church in the region of St. Johann, which was dedicated to St. John the Evangelist and who gave St. Johann its name.
+In the 8th century (probably before 738), the missionaries built a Catholic church in the region of St. Johann, which was dedicated to St. John the Evangelist, from which the town's name was derived.

 The church of St. Johannes was first mentioned in a document in the year 1150.

 In 1446, the bishops of Chiemsee were given the responsibility of the parish of St. Johann, from which time onwards it became their summer residence.

 The opening of the copper and silver mines in 1540 increased the wealth of St. Johann.
 The mines were located in the small hills, known as Rerobichl close to Oberndorf, which belonged to St. Johann.
 In the 17th century the Heilig-Geist-Schacht ("Holy Ghost Shaft") was the deepest shaft in the world, over 780 m deep.

 The mining of copper and silver continued until the 18th century.
 In 1875, the construction of the Gisela Railway linked St. Johann to the international railway network, with the result that the economy boomed and tourism began to take hold.